-In early April 2019, the Federal Highway Administration (FHWA) began a one year project to preserve many of the paved roads and parking areas within Cape Hatteras National Seashore, Fort Raleigh National Historic Site, and Wright Brothers National Memorial.
+In early April 2019, the Federal Highway Administration (FHWA) began a one year project to preserve approximately 43 miles of paved roads and parking areas within Cape Hatteras National Seashore, Fort Raleigh National Historic Site, and Wright Brothers National Memorial.
 The contractor for the $6.9 million project is Bryant's Land & Development Industries, Inc. (Burnsville, North Carolina).
 [Press Release]

 Pavement Preservation Status

 Last Update: November 14, 2019 at 6:08 AM